Government of New Brunswick

 Bulk Fuel

-This special benefit (wood or oil) may be available to all clients who meet the eligibility requirements for the regular fuel supplement.
+This special benefit (wood or oil) may be available to all clients who meet the eligibility requirements for the regular fuel supplement (see benefit below) and is usually purchase prior to the fuel supplement period (November to April).
 For bulk purchases, a maximum of $145 for the six months of the fuel supplement ($870), or a part thereof depending on date of application, is paid as a one issue benefit, with no retroactive payments.
-Clients who feel that the amount provided for this benefit is insufficient may be referred to the local Department of Natural Resources office to inquire as to how they may access wood from at minimal prices.

 Electric/Non-Electric